-The Company has developed training materials and hosts educational sessions for the project managers and members of the Committee and selected other personnel with respect to the Conflict Minerals Rule and the Program.
+The Company has developed training materials for the project managers and members of the Committee and selected other personnel with respect to the Conflict Minerals Rule and the Program.
 In addition, selected employees are sent a copy of the Policy and materials discussing the Conflict Minerals Rule and the Program.